How to Change the Temperature Settings on a Vaillant ecoTEC Pro Combi Boiler.

 How to Adjust the Heating Flow Temperature

-The standard factory setting is usually 75°C, which is what most boiler engineers will set it to during installation.
+The standard factory setting is usually 75°C, which most boiler engineers set it to during installation.
 At 75°C, your radiators will heat up quickly, and your house will reach a comfortable temperature faster.

-To adjust it, navigate to the heating temperature setting on the display, use the controls to raise or lower the value, press the tick to confirm, and you are done.
+To adjust it, navigate to the heating temperature setting on the display, use the controls to raise or lower the value, then press the tick to confirm.
+You are done.

 What Does the Heating Temperature Actually Mean for Your Radiators?